 All allegations of prohibited harassment of a student by a staff member or adult will be reported to the student's parents and promptly investigated.
-A staff member who knows of or suspects child abuse must also report his or her knowledge or suspicion to the appropriate authorities, as required by law.
-See Reporting Suspected Child Abuse (see below), and Bullying page 50, for additional information.
+A staff member who knows of or has reasonable cause to believe that child abuse or neglect occurred must also report his or her knowledge or suspicion to the appropriate authorities, as required by law.
+See Reporting Suspected Child Abuse (see below), and Bullying page 49, for additional information.